stephen304/MCAuthAll/README.md

 Upcoming Features / To Do
 -------------------------

-1. Fix non-premium login check bug
+1. Make tutorials on hex editing
-2. Make tutorials on hex editing
+2. Figure out how mojang account authing works